freqtrade/freqtrade/.github/ISSUE_TEMPLATE/bug_report.md

   * CCXT version: _____ (`pip freeze | grep ccxt`)
   * Version: ____ (`freqtrade -V` | `docker-compose run --rm freqtrade -V`)

-Note: All issues other than enhancement requests will be closed without further comment if the above template is deleted or not filled out..
+Note: All issues other than enhancement requests will be closed without further comment if the above template is deleted or not filled out.

 ## Describe the problem: